-The word for "caught up" in the Greek Bible is $\dot{\alpha}\rho\pi\alpha\gamma\eta\sigma\dot{\phi}\mu\varepsilon\theta\alpha$ (arpagisometha) that derives from the word $\alpha\dot{i}\rho\dot{\varepsilon}\omega\mu\alpha$ and basically means "grab," "grasp," "seize," "take up," "pull," or "take with force."
+The word for "caught up" in the Greek Bible is ἀρπαγησόμεθα (harpagēsometha), which derives from the word αἰρέομαι and basically means "grab," "grasp," "seize," "take up," "pull," or "take with force."
 We can see the clear meaning of this word and say that even if we don't find the exact word rapture" in the Bible, this word describes exactly what a "rapture" is.

 I can't tell you if this occurrence will be before what the Bible calls "the great tribulation" or after it or in which way exactly it will happen, but from what we see in the Scriptures, something will happen.

-Let's look at another story having to do with the topic.
-We know that God destroyed the cities of Sodom and Gomorrah for the sake of their sin.
-They were destroyed by fire.
-Same as some scriptures indicate that the world will end one day.
-There were not many righteous people in Sodom, only Abraham's nephew Lot, who was spared because of his righteousness and was taken away by the angels sent to destroy that city.
-(Genesis 19:15-17)
+Let's look at another story related to this topic.
+We know that God destroyed the cities of Sodom and Gomorrah because of their sin.
+They were destroyed by fire, the same way as some scriptures indicate that the world will end one day.
+There were not many righteous people in Sodom, only Abraham's nephew Lot, who was spared because of his righteousness and was taken away by the angels sent to destroy that city (Genesis 19:15-17).

-There is a time when God's patience is over.
-I mean that even though He is a patient God, as we read in 2 Peter 3:9, He still has limits regarding His patience with sin.
-The only reason for Him to have patience and bear it is because of the lost souls who still need to be saved.
-If there is still some possibility for the gospel to be spread and for people to have the opportunity to hear the gospel, He will still have patience with sin.
-He is a just God and cannot bear any sin, but for the love of those who still need to be saved, He doesn't bring the end right now and is patient.
+There comes a time when God's patience runs out.
+I mean that even though He is a patient God, as we read in 2 Peter 3:9, He does have limits concerning His patience with sin.
+The only reason He exercises patience and endures is for the lost souls who still need to be saved.
+As long as there is a possibility for the gospel to spread and for people to have the opportunity to hear it, He remains patient with sin.
+He is a just God and cannot tolerate any sin, but out of love for those who still need salvation, He refrains from bringing about the end immediately and continues to be patient.

-When that possibility is over, and the people are so hardened that they won't hear the gospel and darkness overwhelms everything meaning there won't be a chance for the good news anymore-the end will come.
-Then, God will no longer be able to bear the sin.
+When that possibility is over, and the people have become so hardened that they won't heed the gospel, and darkness engulfs everything, signifying there will be no opportunity for the good news any longer, the end will arrive.
+At that moment, God will no longer be able to endure the sin.

 Why do you think that Jesus bore all our sins on the cross and allowed Himself to suffer and be slain?
 Because He knew that His death and resurrection were for the salvation of the souls of the lost.
-This is His main purpose.
-The salvation.
-He is not waiting only because sin hasn't yet escalated to its maximum but also because there are still people who need to be saved.
+This is His main purpose: salvation.
+He is not waiting only because sin hasn't yet escalated to its maximum, but also because there are still people who need to be saved.

-The end will not come just because of the sin in itself.
-We know that God, in general, cannot bear sin.
-Still, at the present moment, He bears it for love.
-The end will come because the gospel will be prevented and because of the world's view toward sin, because of the way the society sees it.
-When sin is considered completely normal, as it has already started to be, and the gospel is only seen as negative, and there are obstacles preventing its spread, the time will be right to make the end happen.
+The end will not come just because of sin itself.
+We know that God, in general, cannot tolerate sin.
+Still, at present, He endures it for love.
+The end will come because the gospel will be hindered, and due to the world's perspective on sin, and because of society's perception of it.
+When sin is regarded as completely normal, as it has already begun to be, and the gospel is only seen as negative, with obstacles hindering its spread, the time will be right for the end to occur.